-Mr. Kreindler is a partner in the Government Contracts, Investigations & International Trade Practice Group and the White Collar Defense and Corporate Investigations team leader.
+Charles Kreindler is a partner in the Government Contracts, Investigations & International Trade Practice Group and the White Collar Defense and Corporate Investigations Co-Team Leader.
 He is based in the firm's Los Angeles office.

 Areas of Practice

 Mr. Kreindler is an accomplished trial and appellate lawyer with specialties in white collar criminal defense and complex civil litigation on behalf of both plaintiffs and defendants.

 Mr. Kreindler was a Federal Prosecutor in Los Angeles from 1989-1997.
 In that role, Mr. Kreindler investigated and prosecuted a variety of criminal offenses including health care fraud, defense procurement fraud, tax evasion, bank fraud, money laundering, international theft, murder, and counterfeiting.
 He coordinated and supervised both the Southern California Defense Procurement Task Force and the Southern California Health Care Fraud Task Force.
 Both of these task forces included agents from a variety of agencies including the FBI, Postal Inspection Service, Health and Human Services, Defense Criminal Investigative Service, as well as the State of California.
 In addition to his prosecutorial responsibilities, Mr. Kreindler was promoted to Assistant Division Chief in 1994 and was directly responsible for supervising approximately 60 Assistant United States Attorneys.
 As a criminal defense attorney, Mr. Kreindler has successfully represented numerous individuals and entities in connection with a wide range of federal and state investigations and prosecutions.